Tips on using telematics to reduce fuel costs

 If a fuel tank is filled to the brim, it can easily overflow when the fuel is heated by the sun or by fuel returned from the engine.
 This is not only dangerous to others on the road, it’s also wasteful.

-Make sure tires are kept at the correct pressure to help improve fuel economy and the life span of the tires.
-A reduction in the tire pressure can increase fuel consumption by 2% and reduce its service life by around 15%.
-This is why tire maintenance is vital to safer and more efficient driving.
-(5) Properly caring for your tires also helps to reduce the chance of an accident caused by a tire blowout.
+Make sure tyres are kept at the correct pressure to help improve fuel economy and their life span.
+A reduction in the tyre pressure can also increase fuel consumption and reduce its service life.
+This is why maintenance is vital to safer and more efficient driving.
+Properly caring for your tyres also helps to reduce the chance of an accident caused by a blowout.

 If stopping to rest, it’s important to park HGVs in a way that doesn’t require a lot of manoeuvring with a cold engine, as this can use up a lot of fuel.
 In addition, parking in the shade can help to cut down on the use of air conditioning systems during the summer.